A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles

 Since every path in $\cU$ is an odd path between two nails in the same part of the bipartition of $W$, every path in $\cU$ is parity-breaking.
-We start with finding subpaths of some paths in $\cU$ so that they are still parity-breaking and do not intersect many certifying paths of $W$.
+We start with finding subpaths of some paths in $\cU$ so that they are still parity-breaking and do not intersect many $N^W$-paths in $W$.